MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

    > [!div class="mx-imgBorder"]
    > ![Edit a swarm rule.](media/teams-swarm-edit-rule.png "Edit a swarm rule")

-The following are aspects of configuring swarm rules.
+The following aspects apply to swarm rule configuration.

 - Only the top four rules are shown on the main swarm page.
 To view more rules select **See more**.